pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

 +// XXXstroucki Future commit 683cf from 2019-03-04 removed this
    // For small strings we check whether the resource contains only
-   // one byte characters.
+   //one-byte characters.
 If yes, we use a different string map. static const size_t kOneByteCheckLengthLimit = 32;
 @@ -1346,6 +1424,16 @@ MaybeHandle<String> Factory::NewExternalStringFromTwoByte(
      map = is_one_byte ? external_string_with_one_byte_data_map()